 Your car insurance is coming up for renewal.
-You have had no claims, no convictions.
-You haven't moved house, changed your job or bought a different car.
 However you get a message from your current insurer telling you that they will not be offering you a renewal quote.
 What do you do?

 This puts you in a difficult position.
 You have no idea why your current insurer declined to offer you a renewal but you know that if you answer 'yes' to the question the majority of insurers on the price comparison site will either decline to give you a quote, or offer a very expensive one.
 You are pretty certain that you have done nothing wrong but you realise that if you do say 'no' and your new insurer finds out that you gave a wrong answer you could face a refused claim, a cancelled policy and mega problems finding insurance in the future.

 You go on forums and ask what you should do but you get conflicting advice.
 You remember that most of the people on these sites may be experienced motorists but they are not lawyers!
 Even price comparison sites won't commit themselves on whether or not you need to disclose this.

 It is debatable whether or not the fact that you have not been offered a quote means that you have had insurance declined, and have to declare it.
 The fact that you have not been offered a renewal could be because the insurer; or the insurers on the broker's panel; no longer want to attract business from people in the same job as you, in your postcode, with your particular car, in your age range, or for any other general reason not connected with you personally.
 Or they may simply be winding down before leaving the car insurance market.
 None of these are your fault but they are all factors that a future insurer may want to know about, so can you be certain that you don't have to tell them?

 You could talk to a specialist broker and explain your situation.
 This person (who would be someone fully Authorised and Regulated by the UK Financial Conduct Authority could contact insurers on your behalf and get quotes for you to compare.